fmxsh/tot-ontology/README.md

 A _structure of things_, or any thing, **does not** consists of a _structure of things_.
 Even if it has the same categories identified by it (identity, constitution etc...).
 It is because the categories emerges as self-evident from the process of differentiating perception which all objects are constituted of.
 Any object thus have all it need to self-organize these categories, and this self-organizing is exactly what _structure of things_ describe.
 Thus, _structure of things_ does not stipulate a set of categories, it merely show how these, and exactly these, inveitabely emerges in any object.

 ## Constraint

+### Ontological truth

+The _thing_ must be an _ontological truth_, meaning:

+- It defines a base unit.
+- The base unit must apply equally to all possible subjects.
+- within the ontological system.
+- All parts of the affects the whole.
+(The specific _units_ of constitution, constraint and emergence affects the _identity_)

 ### Perception